 The hospital was quite busy with lots of patients, however there were large seating areas, water and tea provided and I had to wait less than half an hour until I was called for the visual acuity check.
 This took about five to ten minutes and they checked if I can read small numbers and letters and made some general eye checks with a microscope.

 After this I had to wait about another 45 minutes until they asked me into the “Examination Room” where the specialist and her two assistants examined my eye with super modern lenses, lasers and microscopes.
 She came to the conclusion that I hadn’t got an infection or bacteria in my eye.
 She was sure that it was just an allergy and it probably had to do with the current weather in Bangkok – this winter is unusual cool with morning temperatures of about 17 degrees, this drags on already since the beginning of December.

 She handed me back my queue number and told me to go back to the ground floor where the cashier and pharmacy counters are located.
 My total bill was 1,180 Baht for four different services: Outpatient Medication (340 Baht), Other Medical Service Charges (230 Baht), Physician Evaluation and Management Service (560 Baht) and Other Hospital Charges (50 Baht).
 The bill included two different medicines: TobraDex antibiotic eyedrops that I should take four times a day for five days and Cellufresh Lubricant Eyedrops that I should take once a day if the eye felt dry or irritated.

-You can pay the hospital bill in cash or with debit / credit card.
+You can pay the hospital bill in cash or by debit / credit card.
 Once you received the receipt you can pick up the medicine at the pharmacy right next to the cashier counter.